Wood Floor Cleaning Instructions - 2025 Update

 This step removes the dry surface dirt and grit, pet hair, and anything loose on the floor.
-I like to use a dry microfiber pad and carefully walk up and down the room, like a “mop boy” does on a basketball court.
-The key is to do it in a continuous motion or path so that the mop never leaves the floor and you’re making one pass next to another.
+Previously when I wrote the article I favored using a dry microfiber pad and carefully walking up and down the room, like a “mop boy” does on a basketball court.

 The bottom line is that you’ve got to remove all of the loose dirt prior to wet cleaning the floor, or your results will not be very good.